sidmangla/Pivaga/README.md

-Approach:
+**Approach:**

-Since it's a very crowded and fast-paced environment I have used the Yolov7 model for object detection
+Since it's a very crowded and fast-paced environment I have used the Yolov7 model for brand and logo detection and Paddle OCR for text recognition.

+Reasons for choosing Paddle:
+1. High Accuracy with text at different angles and Orientations.
+2. Fast Processing
+3. High Accuracy with blurred or noisy images (to a limit).

 Pre-trained model links: